avanzosc/odoo-addons/sale_order_contract_increase_unit_price/README.rst

 =======================================
 * This module shows in the context menu "+" of sale order the new option to increase unit price of the lines of sale contract.
-* You can only modify lines of sale contract of sale orders in state "draft", or "send".
+* You can only modify lines of sale contract of sale orders with a state distinct than "cancel".

 Contributors
 ------------